Official websites use .mil

 Why Isn't it Called A Fish Hatchery?

-The Coyote Valley Dam Steelhead Egg Collection Facility collects eggs from the Steelhead Trout but does not hatch them on site.
-The collected eggs are then fertilized at Lake Mendocino then sent to the the Fish Hatchery at Lake Sonoma to hatch.
-They are raised for a year at the Lake Sonoma facility and are then brought back to Lake Mendocino and put into one of the eight raceways.
-They spend about 30 days in the raceways to imprint (learning the smell of the water so they know where to return) then released into the Russian River.
-These fish will return in three to five years to spawn.
+The Coyote Valley Fish Facility collects eggs from the steelhead trout but does not hatch them on site.
+The collected eggs are fertilized at Lake Mendocino then sent to the Don Clausen Fish Hatchery at Lake Sonoma to hatch.
+They are raised for a year at Lake Sonoma and are then brought back to Lake Mendocino and put into one of the eight raceways.
+They spend about 30 days in the raceways imprinting -- learning the smell of the water so they know where to return.
+Finally, they are released into the Russian River.
+If they are lucky, these fish will return in three to five years to spawn.

 Have you visited the mural at Lake Mendocino?
-The sixty one foot long by twelve foot mural of Steelhead Trout in their natural habitat was sponsored by the Ukiah Rod and Gun Club and the US Army Corps of Engineers and painted by Mendocino College Art Department students Judy Geer and Sherri Carroll.
-The mural includes images of Steelhead Trout, some of their favorite foods, as well as several stages of their lifecycle.
+The sixty-one foot long by twelve foot mural of steelhead trout in their natural habitat was sponsored by the Ukiah Valley Fish and Wildlife Club and the U.S. Army Corps of Engineers and painted by Mendocino College Art Department students Judy Geer and Sherri Carroll.
+The mural includes images of steelhead trout, some of their favorite foods, as well as several stages of their lifecycle.

 Bill Townsend Fish Hatchery

-Each year approximately 50,000 Steelhead Trout eggs are hatched, raised for a year, and released by the Ukiah Rod and Gun Club in the Bill Townsend Fish Hatchery.
-Operated by a dedicated staff of volunteers, this hatchery can be visited while you are at the Coyote Valley Dam Egg Collection Facility.
-You and your family will have a chance to see up to three stages of the Steelhead Trout Lifecycle.
+Each year steelhead trout eggs are hatched, raised, and released by the Ukiah Valley Fish and Wildlife Club in the Bill Townsend Fish Hatchery.
+Operated by a dedicated staff of volunteers, this hatchery can be visited while you are at the Coyote Valley Fish Facility.
+You and your family will have a chance to see up to three stages of the steelhead trout lifecycle.
 These include the egg, alevin, and fry stages.
 While you're there, make sure you take a look at the mural.